-When $h_1 = 0$ and $h_m = n$, the maximal possible dimension of an irreducible component is $n-2$, and it happens if $h_{i+1} = h_i+2$ for some $1 \leq i \leq m-1$.
-On the other hand, if $h_1 = 1$ or if $h_m = n-1$, there exists irreducible components of dimension $n-1$.
-This is the highest possible dimension, taking all the parahoric levels into account.\\ Finally, in Section \ref{Examples} we illustrate the results stated above in the case $m=2$ and in the Iwahori case.
+We point out that in general, the number of orbits computed in Theorem \ref{NumberOrbitsIrreducibleComponents} depends only on $h_1$ and on $h_m$; in this Introduction, we specialized the statement to the case $h_1 = 0$ and $h_m = n$.
+Finally, in Section \ref{Examples} we illustrate the results stated above in the case $m=2$ and in the Iwahori case.